 Yates suggested there are some tactical red flags to be on the lookout for as well.
 “If it takes a long time to onboard a new employee or find talent to fill a position, the organization might have a culture problem,” she said.
 “High turnover could also be an indicator of subcultures which could contribute to a misaligned culture.”

 Other red flags include ideas that never get executed within the organization, tone at the top which is not aligned and distinct differences between stated values and demonstrated behaviors.
 “When decision making is really hard or takes too long, then the culture is probably broken in some way because the norms of behavior around decision making haven’t matured,” Yates added.

 Five guidelines for effective culture audits

 An organization’s culture, by itself, may not break a deal but it can play a significant role in the integration process post-transaction.
-To ensure that you gather the information you need during the due diligence process to effectively evaluate an organization’s culture, keep these three tips in mind:
+To ensure that you gather the information you need during the due diligence process to effectively evaluate an organization’s culture, keep these five tips in mind:

 - 1. Keep the end goal in mind.

 Understand what the future state of the organization is going to be, Yates suggested.
 “Conduct the audit based on what you’re seeking to achieve rather that attempting to uncover every aspect of the organization’s culture,” she explained.
 “Create a baseline for the future culture and audit for that.”

 - 2. Dig deep and think creatively about data collection.

 When collecting data to be aggregated to determine where the culture stands, think creatively about sources of data.
 For example, consider evaluating employee relations, exit interview results and other information to uncover any subcultures within the organization.